serq26/Personal-Dictionary/README.md

 # Personal-Dictionary
 This is personal dictionary.
-Tr > En and En > Tr
+Turkish > English and English > Turkish